Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 }

 function adjustData() {
-  var i;                   // This is a different i from the global i, but that's ok, we don't care what we did with i above
+  var i;                   // This is a different i from the global i, but that's ok, we don't care about the global i
-                           // For absolutely temporary vars like i, j, k, tmp, str, you can ignore scope if you like for (i = 0; i < g_data.length; i++) {
+                           // For absolutely temporary vars like i, j, k, tmp, str, you can ignore scope if you like. for (i = 0; i < g_data.length; i++) {
     g_data[i] += offset;   // Ok: offset is still the global var.
 Could be better as g_offset }